ismacarbo/RaspberryMonitor/README.md

 ## Usage

 1. **Login**: Enter the username and password to authenticate and receive a token.
-2. **Fetch Data**: Click the "Fetch Data" button to retrieve and display the database records and system information.
+2. **Fetch Data**: Select the database from the dropdown and click the "Fetch Data" button to retrieve and display the database records in a table format.
+3. **View System Metrics**: System metrics like CPU temperature, memory usage, and disk usage are displayed using graphs for easy visualization.

 ## License